pabloblancog/pabloblancog.github.io/_posts/2020_9_18_swiftUI_login.md

 **//1.
 Vertical stack: `VStack()`**

-In SwiftUI there are many ways to distribute our content on the screen: Horizontal, Vertical, in layers...
+In SwiftUI there are many ways to distribute our content on the screen.

-One of them is **VStack**, that means a vertical stack of elements.
+One of them is by using **VStack**, that means a vertical stack of elements.
 Every element declared inside the container `VStack` will be included in a stack, following the declaration order.
 In this case, our stack will be integrated by a text, two textfields, a toogle and a button (`//2 to //6`)